i-love-coffee-i-love-tea/audogombleed.sh/docs/03-advanced-command-configurations.md

 ## Function expansion

-Works the same way as variable expansion, but with a function.
-Useful when the list changes frequently (deployments, pods, branches):
+Works the same way as variable expansion, but the words come from a function's output.
+Prefix the function name with `&`:

     [env]
+    function get_namespaces() {
+        kubectl get namespaces -o jsonpath='{.items[*].metadata.name}' | tr ' ' '\n'
+    }

+    [commands]
+    ns-logs
+        &get_namespaces: kubectl logs -f -n \0

+The function is called once during config loading and its output (one word per line) is used as the command words.
+Useful when the list is derived from runtime state.

+Note: `&` expands command words.
+To complete *arguments* from a function, use `:argname:eval:function_name` instead — see Argument placeholders below.

+### Combining command-word expansion with argument completion

+You can combine any command-word expansion (`$`, `&`, or `|`) with argument types.
+For example, variable expansion for namespaces and `eval` for dynamic argument completion:

+    [env]
+    NAMESPACES="default kube-system monitoring"

     function get_deployments() {
         kubectl get deployments -n "$1" -o jsonpath='{.items[*].metadata.name}' | tr ' ' '\n'
     }